SergejJurecko/easyfibers/README.md

 - TcpStream server that receives request and spawns a http client fiber.

-- TcpStream client that creates a request to external service and streams response back to parent fiber.
+- TcpStream client with two roles:

+    * creates a request to external service and streams response back to parent fiber.

+    * request from main stack that calls our proxy

 Run the bottom example from one terminal: